-Join Aaron F. Ross for an in-depth discussion in this video Adjusting field attributes with manipulators, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting field attributes with manipulators, part of Maya Dynamics: Creating Simulations (2012).

 Although we have full control over the Max Distance and other attributes from the Channel box, using this method it's hard to visualize what that distance is.
 Here's a handy trick that can help you with that.
 We can turn on the Show Manipulator Tool.
 With the Field selected I'll click Show Manipulator and you'll see in the viewport here we've got a visual indicator of the Max Distance, the Attenuation and the Magnitude and I can click on any of these and move it.
 And you'll see it's changing that value in the Channel box here.